Uzma Z. Rizvi

 Anthropology and Urban Studies

-Uzma Z. Rizvi is an Associate Professor of Anthropology and Urban Studies at the Pratt Institute, Brooklyn, NY, and a Visiting Researcher at the American University of Sharjah, UAE.
+Uzma Z. Rizvi is an Associate Professor of Anthropology and Urban Studies at the Pratt Institute, Brooklyn, NY, and a Visiting Faculty at Shah Abdul Latif University, Khairpur, Pakistan.
 Rizvi’s research interests include decolonizing archaeology, ancient urbanism, critical heritage studies, new materialism, and the postcolonial critique.
 A primary focus of her work contends with archaeological epistemologies and methodologies and changed praxis based on decolonized principles and participatory ethics.
 Rizvi has intentionally interwoven archaeology with cultural criticism, philosophy, critical theory, art, and design.
-Her new monograph, The Affect of Crafting: Third Millennium BCE Copper Arrowheads from Rajasthan, India (in press) follows other publications including volumes such as Archaeology and the Postcolonial Critique (2008), Handbook on Postcolonial Archaeology (2010), and Connections and Complexity: New Approaches to the Archaeology of South Asia (2013).
-Most recently, her article, ‘Critical Heritage and Participatory Discourses in the UAE’ (2018) was published in a special issue on Decolonising Design in the journal, Design, and Culture.
+Her monograph, The Affect of Crafting: Third Millennium BCE Copper Arrowheads from Rajasthan, India (2018) follows other publications including volumes such as Archaeology and the Postcolonial Critique (2008), Handbook on Postcolonial Archaeology (2010), and Connections and Complexity: New Approaches to the Archaeology of South Asia (2013).
 Rizvi specializes in studying third millennium BCE communities in the MENASA region, as well as being a critical voice for global issues related to issues around equity and justice.

 Senior Tech Specialist